jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ### Design Notes

+ - In the game, Energy Tints help refill your party's AP during a battle or outside of battle when you're not near an Expedition flag.
- - Just a mana rock for this set
+ - Just a mana rock for this set.
  - Yes it may look dangerous to have a Grim Monolith with no downside, but you need some Lumina token investment first to take advantage, so there is some setup involved.
 The ideal turn 1 An Advantage!, turn 2 Energy Tint line is something I can accept as variance.

 ## Expedition 64 Radio